1909 Cherry Mine disaster

-The Cherry Mine disaster was a fire in the Cherry, Illinois, coal mine in 1909, and surrounding events, in which 259 men and boys died.
-The disaster stands as the third most deadly in American coal mining history.
+The Cherry Mine disaster was a fire which occurred at the Cherry Mine, a coal mine outside Cherry, Illinois, on November 13, 1909.
+The fire, which killed 259 men and boys, is the third most deadly mine disaster in American coal mining history.

 History

 Background

-The Cherry Mine had been opened in 1905 by the St. Paul Coal Company to supply coal for the trains of its controlling company, the Chicago, Milwaukee, and St. Paul Railroad.
+In 1905, the St. Paul Coal Company opened the Cherry Mine in order to supply coal for the trains of its controlling company, the Chicago, Milwaukee & St. Paul Railroad.
 The mine consisted of three horizontal veins, each deeper than the last.
 The veins were connected vertically by two shafts set some 100 yd apart.
 Both the main shaft and the secondary shaft contained wooden stairs and ladders.
 The main shaft was capped by an 85 foot steel tipple which controlled a mechanical hoisting cage.
 A large fan, located in a shunt off the secondary shaft, pushed fresh air into the mine.

 The miners included a large number of immigrants, heavily Italian, many of whom could not speak English.
 Boys as young as 11 years old also worked the mine.
 Rather than a fixed per-hour wage, pay was based on the coal production.